Riding Safely with a Passenger: A Guide for New Riders

 Preparing Your Motorcycle for a Passenger

-Before you invite someone to ride with you, make sure your motorcycle is ready:
+Before you invite someone to ride with you, ensure your motorcycle is ready:

 A well-maintained motorcycle reduces risks and improves the riding experience for both of you.